Why Nvidia Shares Are Diving Today - Benzinga

-Shares of several companies in the broader tech sector, including NVIDIA Corporation NVDA, are trading lower amid market weakness as traders continue to digest Wednesday’s Fed rate hike announcement.
-A gain in treasury yields has weighed on technology and growth stocks.
+Shares of several companies in the broader technology sector, including NVIDIA Corporation NVDA, are trading lower amid continued volatility as investors digest the latest U.S. inflation data, which came in higher-than-expected.

-Nvidia is a top designer of discrete graphics processing units that enhance the experience on computing platforms.
+Nvidia is the top designer of discrete graphics processing units that enhance the experience on computing platforms.

 According to data from Benzinga Pro, Nvidia has a 52-week high of $346.47 and a 52-week low of $134.59.